 During the early stages, the disease can be difficult to diagnose.
 Dr. Arora will likely begin by taking a medical history and examining the wrist.
 He will also order X-rays and MRIs.
 The X-rays can be used to determine how badly the lunate has deteriorated, while the MRI can be used to determine the damage to the blood vessels feeding the lunate.
 If necessary, the doctor may also order a CT scan of the bones.

 There are several treatments for Kienbock’s disease.
 As the disease has several stages, the treatments vary accordingly.
 If our team catches the condition early, the wrist can be immobilized.
 This treatment is intended to let the damaged blood vessels and lunate heal on their own.

 If the immobilization proves unsuccessful, or the patient has late-stage Kienbock’s disease, our doctor will recommend surgery.
 He may also recommend surgery if the Kienbock’s is caused by a birth defect, like an abnormally short ulna.
 In that situation, Dr. Arora can lengthen the ulna, shorten the radius or fuse certain bones so that the two bones meet the wrist bones above them properly.

 The types of surgical procedures used will depend on how advanced the disease is.
 Wrist fusion, for example, is a procedure typically used for very late-stage Kienbock’s characterized by a wholly arthritic wrist.
-Schedule a consultation at Arora Hand Surgery in West Bloomfield, Howell, St. Clair Shores, or Macomb to have your condition evaluated.
+Schedule a consultation at Arora Hand Surgery in West Bloomfield, Howell, Warren, or Macomb to have your condition evaluated.
 Contact us today to book your appointment and get started with a treatment plan that can bring you relief.